ajayadav13/Vast_Challenge_MC2_2021/README.md

-# CSE578 Final Project: VAST 2021 MC2 Challenge Submission
+# VAST 2021 MC2 Challenge Submission, Arizona State University

 This repository contains a simple data visualization code using D3.js along with vanilla JavaScript, HTML, and CSS.
 The code creates a basic visualization that requires an internet connection to fetch D3.js from a CDN.